ain12/ES6-/README.md

 Create a search list bar of a given list.
 You can find the code in HTML (searcher.html), CSS (styles/App3.css) and JS (js/search.js).

 # Demo
+Here you can find a demo: https://ain12.github.io/ES6-/  In order to view level 3 App, theres a black button called "Level 3 App" in the main page (index.html).